franpd8/Valencia_Spots-front/README.md

 ## About the project

 This project unifies everything learned so far.
-We will develop a routes app (mobile first) where users will register, login, view routes and can save routes to their favourites.
+We will develop a routes app (mobile first and only) where users will register, login, view routes and can save routes to their favourites.
 All this Using the API we will recieve from the good people on the data science course.

 ## Requirements
 Once the needs of the project have been analyzed, it is expected